 Speaking of which, if you’ve never seen how burbot spawn…you’re in for a real treat…

 Here’s some of the craziest underwater footage I’ve seen of any fish — especially burbs [!] — shot by the AnglingBuzz crew with an Aqua-Vu HD underwater camera in central MN.

 Vid has plenty of fish catches, misses and camera bumps…but the “spawning ball” with dozens of burbot was grotesquely-awesome:

 Tough to put the rod down when there’s that many on the camera.

 My go-to jigging spoon is called the Trout-N-Pout Spoon by Big Nasty Tackle, which are specifically designed for eelpout (yup, for real!).
 Years of banging them on the bottom and I still haven’t chipped the paint.
 They’ve got a super compact profile compared to their weight, which provides the perfect balance of bottom-pounding ability with the necessary flutter/wobble for enticing the picky biters.

-The majority of the time I prefer using the 5/8-oz size, but don’t be afraid to bump it up to 1-1/8 oz when fishing in deeper water…say 30-40ish feet or better.
+My go-to size is the 1-1/8 oz, especially when I’m fishing in that 20-40′ range.
 May sound ridiculously heavy, but that extra oomph allows you to pound the lake bottom to stir things up and call those nosy burbots in from a distance.